AliBeikmohammadi/TA-Explore/README.md

 # TA-Explore
 Implementation of **TA-Explore**, as presented in TA-Explore: Teacher-Assisted Exploration for Facilitating Fast Reinforcement Learning.

-* Submitted to The 22nd International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2023)
+* In Proc. of the 22nd International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2023), London, United Kingdom, May 29 – June 2, 2023.

 # Importing